Ricky Martin: Influences

 As a child, Martin used to sing songs by Menudo and rock bands such as Led Zeppelin, Journey, and REO Speedwagon, which were what his "older siblings were listening to at the time".
 While Martin and his brothers spent their time listening to classic rock, their mother would interrupt them to make them listen to Latin music.
 She brought him CDs of Fania All-Stars, Celia Cruz, El Gran Combo de Puerto Rico, and Gilberto Santa Rosa that slowly made him appreciate the richness of Puerto Rican culture.
-Also, she once took them to a Fania All-Stars concert, which Martin is "beyond grateful" for it.
+Also, she once took them to a Fania All-Stars concert, which Martin is "beyond grateful" for.
 He expresses that thanks to her mother, those influences had a "profound effect" on his musical career.
 Martin has also cited Elvis Presley, the Beatles, Michael Jackson, and Madonna for teaching him "the beauty of pop".
 He stated about Madonna: "I was very influenced by her and her music.
 I know every choreography of Madonna."
 Additionally, he mentions Carlos Santana, José Feliciano, Celia Cruz, and Gloria Estefan as the artists who paved the way for him, naming Feliciano as one of the people who inspired him when he was a teenager: "I was always fascinated with his music."
 In addition to the musical influences, Martin is inspired by David Bowie's "ambiguous sexuality".
 While growing up, he used to ask himself if he wanted to be like the openly gay singer Elton John or he just liked him, admiring his music, colors, and wigs.
 He has also cited Barbra Streisand as an entertainer he wants to be like: "I want to be an entertainer, not just a singer."